datastax/cassandra-data-migrator/README.md

     - `ratelimit`: Default is `20000`, but this property should usually be updated (after updating other properties) to the highest possible value that your `origin` and `target` clusters can efficiently handle.
 - Using schema manipulation features (like `constantColumns`, `explodeMap`, `extractJson`), transformation functions and/or where-filter-conditions (except partition min/max) may negatively impact performance
 - We typically recommend [this infrastructure](https://docs.datastax.com/en/data-migration/deployment-infrastructure.html#_machines) for CDM VMs and [this starter conf](https://github.com/datastax/cassandra-data-migrator/blob/main/src/resources/cdm.properties).
 You can then optimize the job further based on CDM params info provided above and the observed load and throughput on `Origin` and `Target` clusters
-- We recommend using a Spark Cluster or a Spark Serverless platform like `Databricks` or `Google Dataproc` for large (e.g. several terabytes) complex migrations OR when CDM is used as a long-term data-transfer utility and not a one-time job.
+- We recommend using a Spark Cluster or a Spark Serverless platform like `Watsonx.data` or `Databricks` or `Google Dataproc` for large (e.g. several terabytes) complex migrations OR when CDM is used as a long-term data-transfer utility and not a one-time job.

 > [!NOTE]
 > For additional performance tuning, refer to details mentioned in the [`cdm-detailed.properties` file here](./src/resources/cdm-detailed.properties)